shakes76/PatternAnalysis-2023/recognition/46429515_OASIS_brain_SD/README.md

 ![generated image 1](/recognition/46429515_OASIS_brain_SD/predict_output/generated_image_0.png) ![generated image 2](/recognition/46429515_OASIS_brain_SD/predict_output/generated_image_1.png) ![generated image 3](/recognition/46429515_OASIS_brain_SD/predict_output/generated_image_2.png) ![generated image 4](/recognition/46429515_OASIS_brain_SD/predict_output/generated_image_3.png) ![generated image 5](/recognition/46429515_OASIS_brain_SD/predict_output/generated_image_4.png) ![generated image 6](/recognition/46429515_OASIS_brain_SD/predict_output/generated_image_5.png) ![generated image 7](/recognition/46429515_OASIS_brain_SD/predict_output/generated_image_6.png) ![generated image 8](/recognition/46429515_OASIS_brain_SD/predict_output/generated_image_7.png) ![generated image 9](/recognition/46429515_OASIS_brain_SD/predict_output/generated_image_8.png) ![generated image 10](/recognition/46429515_OASIS_brain_SD/predict_output/generated_image_9.png)

 A correlation for the model not generating brains as intended would be due to the training process of the model which can be seen in a loss over epochs plot (can be seen in Training section of the documentation).
 The cause for this loss/epoch graph may be due to the model used for stable diffusion as the model is a simple U-Net model which is not speciailized to learning important details in a short amount of time.

+It is possible that the model did not learn the shape of a brain.
+This can be seen from the blurry output from the training images at the higher epochs despite clearly having the shape of a brain with some details (images can be seen in Training section of documentation).

+### Saving Generated Images - predict.py

 In this file, the parameters of the saved model is loaded into a newly instanced model.
 The preprocessing done on the input images is simply a resizing and normalizing: